mmxgn/libaudioverse/readme.md

 [![Linux Build Status](https://api.travis-ci.com/mmxgn/libaudioverse.svg?branch=master)](https://api.travis-ci.com/mmxgn/libaudioverse.svg?branch=master)

-This is a fork of `libaudioverse/libaudioverse` to fix some errors that prevent it for being built on linux, since the master repo seems to not be very actively maintnained.
+This is a fork of `libaudioverse/libaudioverse` to fix some errors that prevent it for being built on linux, since the master repo is not very actively maintained because of [real life issues](http://camlorn.net/posts/2018-01/libaudioverse-ends.html) by the original author.
+I hope that everything turns out alright to them soon and they continue maintenance of the project.

 Original README.md from `libaudioverse/libaudioverse`: